ps02v/SOfIoTS/README.md

 # SOfIoTS Common Core Ontology
-The SOfIoTS Common Core Ontology (CCO) was developed as part of the [SOfIoTS](https://petras-iot.org/project/secure-ontologies-for-iot-systems-sofiots/) project, which forms of the [PETRAS National Centre of Excellence for IoT Systems Security](https://petras-iot.org/).
+The SOfIoTS Common Core Ontology was developed as part of the [SOfIoTS](https://petras-iot.org/project/secure-ontologies-for-iot-systems-sofiots/) project, which forms of the [PETRAS National Centre of Excellence for IoT Systems Security](https://petras-iot.org/).
 The ontology is intended to support the representation of risk and security in the context of the Internet of Things (IoT).
 It also includes support for the representation of IoT devices, digital twins, and IoT data flows.

 The SOfIoTS CCO is intended to to be compliant with the overarching architectural framework of Basic Formal Ontology (BFO).
 To this end, it builds on the following ontologies: